Is Barbenheimer really to blame? Covid experts on reasons behind jump in cases

 “The rise in cases in the UK is probably due to waning protective immunity — it’s some time since people received their last booster jabs and/or were previously infected — and to increased mixing in enclosed, poorly ventilated spaces,” he told Mail Online.

-While Prof Pagel highlighted an increase in hospital admissions, she said they could not be attributed to the Barbenheimer fad as the admission data is “lagged by a few weeks and also mostly in over 75s who probably aren’t the major demographic going to see those two movies”.
+While Prof Pagel highlighted an increase in hospital admissions, she said they could not be attributed to the Barbenheimer fad as the admission data is “lagged by a few weeks and also mostly in over-75s who probably aren’t the major demographic going to see those two movies”.

 And head of primary care and public health at Imperial College London Professor Azeem Majeed told The Independent it is “unlikely that cinema attendances will have driven any recent increase in cases”.